-You must file your application for admission to an impacted program during the first month of the filing period.
-Further, if you wish to be considered in impacted programs at two or more campuses, you must file an application to each.
+Applicants must file applications for admission to an impacted program during the initial filing period.
+Applicants who wish to be considered in impacted programs at more than one campus should file an application at each campus for which they seek admission consideration.

-Each campus with impacted programs uses supplementary admission criteria in screening applicants.
-Supplementary criteria may include ranking on the freshman eligibility index, the overall transfer grade point average, completion of specified prerequisite courses and a combination of campus-developed criteria.
-You are required to submit scores on either the SAT I or ACT and should take the tests no later than November.
-The supplementary admission criteria used by the individual campuses to screen applicants appear periodically in the CSU Review and are made available by the campuses to applicants who seek admission to an impacted program.
+Each campus with impacted programs or admission categories uses supplementary admission criteria in screening applicants.
+Supplementary criteria may include rank-ordering of freshman applicants based on the CSU eligibility index or rank-ordering of transfer applicants based on verification of AA-T or AS-T degree, the overall transfer grade point average (GPA), completion of specified prerequisite courses, and a combination of campus-developed criteria.
+Applicants for freshman admission to impacted campuses or programs are required to submit scores on either the SAT or the ACT.
+For fall admission, applicants should take tests as early as possible, but no later than November or December of the preceding year.

+The supplementary admission criteria used by the individual campuses to screen applicants are made available by the campuses to all applicants seeking admission to an impacted program.
+Details regarding the supplemental admission criteria are published at calstate.edu/impactioninfo.shtml.

-California State University, Fullerton has been declared impacted on the first-time freshman level.
+California State University, Fullerton has been declared impacted on the first-time freshman level and upper-division transfer level.